cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 It's one of the greatest speeches about science of all time.

-Cargo cult science refers to practices that seem scientific but don't truly follow the scientific method.[^2] Feynman highlighted this concept by comparing it to the cargo cult rituals of Melanesian and Micronesian societies, where natives imitated the behaviors of World War II soldiers, hoping to bring back the material wealth they had seen during the war.
+Cargo cult science refers to practices that seem scientific but don't truly follow the scientific method.[^2] Feynman highlighted this concept by comparing it to the cargo cult rituals of Melanesian and Micronesian societies.
+There, the natives imitated the behaviors of World War II soldiers, hoping to bring back the material wealth they had seen during the war.

-> “In the South Seas there is a cargo cult of people.
-During the war they saw airplanes land with lots of good materials, and they want the same thing to happen now.
+> "In the South Seas, there is a cargo cult of people.
+During the war, they saw airplanes land with lots of good materials, and they want the same thing to happen now.
 So they’ve arranged to make things like runways, to put fires along the sides of the runways, to make a wooden hut for a man to sit in, with two wooden pieces on his head like headphones and bars of bamboo sticking out like antennas (he's the controller) and they wait for the airplanes to land.
 They’re doing everything right.
 The form is perfect.
 It looks exactly the way it looked before.
 But it doesn't work.
 No airplanes land."
 > —  <cite>Richard Feynman</cite>

 This metaphor shows the need for genuine understanding and accountability in science.
-It's a comical example of how far thing can go wrong when we try to follow procedures without critical thinking.
+It's a comical example of how far things can go wrong when we try to follow procedures without critical thinking.
-In today's world, this message is particularly relevant as the fear of being wrong and the spread of non-so-ethical practices continue to grow.
+In today's world, this message is particularly relevant as the fear of being wrong and the spread of non-so-ethical practices continues to grow.

 The temptation to follow the easy path of doing poor science never stops knocking on researchers' doors.

-Feynman states that researchers should not ignore the principle of scientific integrity in order to avoid falling into cargo cult science.
+Feynman states that researchers should not ignore the principle of scientific integrity to avoid falling into the abyss of cargo cult science.
 He mentions that it is important to make scientific conclusions while providing all the information on the research, including possible faults and unexpected results.
 According to Feynman, scientific integrity is a principle of scientific thought that corresponds to a kind of utter honesty.